K9TX/FutureTrade/README.md

 Start trading on Binance Futures!

 📌 Disclaimer
 This project is for educational purposes only.
-Crypto futures trading involves significant risk and may not be suitable for all investors.
-Use it responsibl
+Crypto futures trading with leverage involves high significant risk and may not be suitable for all investors.
+Use it responsible!